sarapearce/wpcli-tool-leaddeduper/README.md

-sarapearce/Wordpress WPCLI Too to clean remote Intercom database
+Wordpress WP CLI Tool to clean remote Intercom database
 ===================================

 a command line tool for removing duplicate leads in the Intercom database